 Manage unlimited Facebook, Instagram, Twitter, Google My Business, and LinkedIn pages in a single inbox.
 Track competitors and improve performance using simple dashboards.

 Try NapoleonCat free for 14 days.
 No credit card required.

 Social influencers command huge followings and enjoy considerable sway with them too.
-Their thoughts and opinions are valued by an engaged audience, which makes them a valuable source of PR for your brand.
+Their impact on social media is indisputable – their thoughts and opinions are valued by an engaged audience, which makes them a valuable source of PR for your brand.